inboundemail/slackbound/README.md

 ```
 6. Start your local server with automatic tunneling using the `pnpm dev:tunnel` command.
 You can also use the generic `slack run` command if you do not want automatic tunneling and manifest updates.
 If prompted, select the workspace you'd like to grant access to.
 Select `yes` when asked _Update app settings with changes to the local manifest?_.

 7. Open your Slack workspace and add your new Slackbot to a channel.
 Send the message `hi` and your Slackbot should respond with `hi, how are you?`.

+## Deploy to Vercel
+1. Create a new Vercel project [here](https://www.vercel.com/new) or select _Add new..._ and _project_ from the Vercel dashboard
+2. On the next screen, select *Import* next to your app repository but do *not* click _Deploy_
+3. Create a new Slack app for Production.
+Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose "From an app manifest"
+4. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click _Next_ and _Create_
+5. From the _Basic Information_ tab, copy your _Slack Signing Secret_ into the Environment Variables dropdown on your new Vercel project window as `SLACK_SIGNING_SECRET`
+6. On your Slack app window, open the _Install App_ tab on the left menu.
+Click _Install to <Workspace_Name>_ and _Allow_ on the screen that follows.
+Copy the _Bot User OAuth Token_
+7. Open your new Vercel project window and paste this value as `SLACK_BOT_TOKEN` in the environment variables dropdown
+8. Click _Deploy_
+9. Once the deployment is complete, click _Continue to Dashboard_
+10. Copy your production domain URL, seen under  _Domains_ on the _Overview_ tab
+11. Open your Slack app settings and click _App Manifest_
+12. Update the _url_ and _request_url_ fields of your App Manifest to the production domain.
+Make sure the `/api/events` path is preserved
+13. At the top of the page, you will be prompted to verify the new URL
+14. Your production app is now deployed and ready

 ## Project Structure